South Asian and Tibetan Special Collections

 The famous Tibetan collection consists of block prints and manuscripts from various sources and acquired over a longer period of time.
 The texts deal primarily with religious and philosophical questions pertaining to Tibetan Buddhist traditions as well as closely related subjects, such as astrology and medicine.
 A sizable number of block prints were printed on the specific request of scholars affiliated with Kern Institute and collected by Ronald Poelmeyer (1946-1993).
 More recently the University Library acquired seventeen Tibetan manuscripts from Ulan Bator (Mongolia).
 Since 2012 facsimile prints of two larger sub-collections enrich the collection: sNga ’gyur rgyud ’bum phyogs bsgrigs (rNying ma rgyud ’bum) and sNga ’gyur bka ma shin tu rgyas pa gsung ’bum.
 The majority of the block prints and manuscripts comes from the Van Manen bequest.

 The collection of nearly 190 Lepcha manuscripts from Sikkim is also part of the Van Manen bequest.
 This collection written in the Lepcha language is by far the largest collection of its kind in the world.
-Digital reproductions in black-and-white of the manuscripts are available via the online catalogue (shelfmarks begin with “I.KERN 2740/L”).
+Digital reproductions in black-and-white of the manuscripts are available via the Catalogue (shelfmarks begin with “I.KERN 2740/L”).

 At this moment, the Kern Institute photography collection comprise about 70,000 photographs and 100,000 slides.
 Those are both historical and modern images, for a large part related to archaeology, art and architecture, such as the collection of photographs from the Archaeological Survey of India.
 Other collections illustrate also insular and mainland Southeast Asia, for instance the recently received Foekema collection, or the unique collection of circa 21,800 photographs from the Archaeological Service of the Dutch East Indies and of Indonesia (Oudheidkundige Dienst in Nederlandsch-Indië / Dinas Purbakala Indonesia), the so-called OD-photographs,.

 So far, over 60 % of the photographs and slides has been catalogued online, of which about 15% has an image attached to the metadata.
-They are available via Digital Special Collections.
+They are available via Digital Collections.

 The map collection of India, collected by the Kern Institute, comprises thirteen old maps (1657-1900) and about 600 modern maps from the Indian Army Map Service, furthermore the Survey of India and the National Atlas of India from the years 1960-1980.
 These and other maps of the region are kept in the Maps and Atlasses Collection, which has its own web page.